-There have been several studies linking estrogen and an increased risk of breast cancer.
+Several historical studies linked estrogen with an increased risk of breast cancer.
 Debates followed about the safety of HRT and whether the benefits outweigh the risks.
 This had led to continual coverage about a very real — and worrisome — topic.

-What are our risks?
-Are we putting ourselves in danger?
-How can we read between the lines of these studies and assess the situation?
+What are the risks and how does one read between the lines of these studies to assess the situation?

 A Brief Overview

-Younger women — women who have premature ovarian failure (POF), early menopause, or surgical menopause — are not dealing with the same situation.
-We’re replacing hormones that we might otherwise have expected to have until we reached the average age of menopause.
-In fact, when taking HRT, we might actually be exposing ourselves to lower levels of estrogen than those of our non-menopausal peers who have average hormone levels.
+Younger women — women who have premature ovarian failure (POF), early menopause, or surgical menopause are not dealing with the same situation.
+They’re effectively replacing hormones that they might otherwise have expected to have until they reached the average age of menopause.

-To make a rough comparison of odds, the average 35-year-old woman has approximately a 1 in 200 chance of developing breast cancer within the next decade, while a 55-year-old woman has around a 1 in 33 risk in the same time-span — quite a large difference (source).
+To make a rough comparison of odds, the average 35-year-old woman has approximately a 1 in 200 chance of developing breast cancer within the next decade, while a 55-year-old woman has around a 1 in 33 risk in the same timespan — quite a large difference (3).

 Remember, you should always talk to your doctor about your concerns — and carefully weigh your personal risks.
-Breast cancer is not something to be overlooked, to say the least.
+Breast cancer risks are clearly not something to be overlooked.
 It’s the most common cancer affecting Western women.

 The Estrogen-Breast Cancer Connection

 The concerns about estrogen replacement being linked to increased breast cancer risk began because certain cancerous tumors have estrogen-receptor proteins.
-Scientists have hypothesized that this type of tumor may grow more rapidly if you are taking estrogen.
+Scientists have hypothesized that this type of tumor may grow more rapidly if you are taking estrogen (4, 5).

-So one theory about the link between estrogen and breast cancer isn’t as much that estrogen will cause normal cells to become cancerous, but that it may cause cancer cells already in your breasts to grow much more aggressively.
+Thus, one theory about the link between estrogen and breast cancer is that it may cause cancer cells already in breast tissue to multiply at a heightened rate.